-8 Inter Press Service (2003), "Legalization of GM crops appears imminent", Nov 10.
-Insects can transport pollen over kilometres.1 So can the wind.2 The ability of seeds to stay in the soil for years before germinating can make things even more complicated.3 And there is no way to guarantee against human error and activity, whether it be scientists mistakenly sending GM seeds around the world to unsuspecting colleagues (like the University of California at Davis), people smuggling seeds across borders (in Paraguay and Brazil), farmers sowing the grains of GM food aid (Mexico and Romania), or biotech companies violating biosafety regulations (US).4 This is only logical: food and agriculture have always been about exchange, experimentation and trade, and this is no different in the current context of globalisation.
+Agriculture does not take place in a laboratory.
+Pollen travels.
+Seeds travel.
+Food travels.
+And they do not travel in nice, neat predictable ways.
+Insects can transport pollen over kilometres.
+So can the wind.
+The ability of seeds to stay in the soil for years before germinating can make things even more complicated.
+And there is no way to guarantee against human error and activity, whether it be scientists mistakenly sending GM seeds around the world to unsuspecting colleagues, people smuggling seeds across borders, farmers sowing the grains of GM food aid, or biotech companies frequently violating biosafety regulations.
+This is only logical: food and agriculture have always been about exchange, experimentation and trade and this is no different in the current context of globalisation.

 Nobody is denying this basic fact in the European debate around co-existence.
 Study after study demonstrates the impossibility of practicing GM-free agriculture next to GM agriculture.
-This is why the co-existence negotiations are actually about thresholds (what are "acceptable" levels of contamination) and liability (who is responsible for the inevitable contaminations that will occur).5

-Of course, the most practical and cost-effective way to prevent GMO contamination is not to grow GM crops at all.
-Given that the arguments for growing GM crops are pretty weak from a farmer perspective and weaker still from a consumer perspective, there's really no good justification for all the added effort and cost that it takes to bring GMOs into the agricultural system.
+This is why the co-existence negotiations are actually about thresholds (determining what levels of contamination are "acceptable") and liability (assigning responsibility for the inevitable contaminations that will occur).
+And this is why the GM industry is not serious about participating in any co-existence plans that might actually keep GM and non-GM agriculture separate and assign liability where it is due, as Bayer's recent decision to abandon the commercialisation of its GM maize in the UK goes to show.
+The most practical and cost-effective way to prevent GMO contamination is not to grow GM crops at all.
+Given that the arguments for growing GM crops are pretty weak from a farmer perspective and weaker still from a consumer perspective, there is no good justification for all the added effort and cost that it takes to bring GMOs into the agricultural system.